godisren/edd-spring-modulith-event/slide/edd-slide.md

 ### Spring Event Introduction

-Spring Event is a standard <span class="highlight">Observer design</span> pattern that implements Pub-Sub mechanism in Spring Application.
+Spring Event is a standard <span class="highlight">observer design</span> pattern that implements Pub-Sub mechanism in Spring Application.
+A fundamental part of Spring Framework.

 By leveraging Spring <span class="highlight"> ***ApplicationEventPublisher*** </span> and <span class="highlight">***@EventListener***</span> and other components to achieve this goal.